at-sso/StringTools/readme.md

 ## Full Documentation

-For more detailed documentation on the code, including function descriptions and usage, refer to the Doxygen documentation available [`here`](https://github.com/at-sso/StringTools/blob/master/docs/latex/refman.pdf).
+For more detailed documentation on the code, including function descriptions and usage, refer to the Doxygen documentation available [here](https://github.com/at-sso/StringTools/blob/master/docs/StringTools.pdf).

 ## License

 The `strTools` library is licensed under the GNU General Public License v3.0.
-For more details, see the GNU General Public License v3.0 file.
+For more details, see [license](./license).